docusign/code-examples-php/README.md

    To use [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/), you will need an integration key and its secret key.

    To use [JWT Grant](https://developers.docusign.com/platform/auth/jwt/), you will need an integration key, an RSA key pair, and the **API Username** (GUID) of the impersonated user.
-The private part of the RSA key pair must be pasted and saved in a private.key file in the top level folder.
+Also, the private key of the RSA key pair must be saved in a new file private.key in the root folder.

-   **Note:** Before you can make any API calls using JWT Grant, you must get your user’s consent for your app to impersonate them.
-To do this, the `impersonation` scope is added when requesting a JSON Web Token.

    For both authentication flows: